ARTICLE l -- NAME

 SECTION A - NOMINATIONS AND PLATFORMS

-1. A Nomination and Election Committee will convene each academic year to conduct Officer Elections for AAFSA as well as when an officer vacancy occurs.
+1. A Nomination and Election Committee will convene every other academic year to conduct Officer Elections for AAFSA as well as when an officer vacancy occurs.

 2. Nominations shall occur during a specified meeting of the general body, to be announced at least one month in advance.